danyboh/danyboh/README.md

-# Hi there, I'm Bohdan Danyltsiv aka danyboh 👋
+# Hi there, I'm Bohdan Danyltsiv danyboh 👋

 ## I'm a Web Developer